eic/epic-analysis/s3tools/README.md

 If you would rather do things yourself, you can use MinIO client directly using the `mc` command to browse data on S3
 - Example S3 navigation commands:
-  - top-level EPIC directory list: `mc ls S3/eictest/EPIC`
+  - top-level ePIC directory list: `mc ls S3/eictest/EPIC`
   - show directory tree: `mc tree S3/eictest/EPIC/RECO/`
   - download a file: `mc cp /S3/path/to/some/file path/to/local/target/directory/`
   - more documentation: `mc -h`